MrDeath404/Pong-AVBROOT-NothingOS/README.md

 # Why you need to unlock bootloader ?
 - When bootloader is locked you are not able to flash/boot any other operating system that doesn't have valid root of trust.
 That's why we going to unlock it and then load custom root of trust

+# Why you may want to relock bootloader ?
+- The main resson is when the bootloader is lock no one is allowed to format or change operating system on your phone so simplest answer is to protect your data

+# When your device can become unbootable (hard bricked)
+- Device will be unbootable (hard bricked) when you will modify any of installed images (by root for example) so don't update KernelSU Next by it's manager

 # What is root and why it might be useful for you ?
 - In Linux root is first created account with all available privilages, in short root can do everything to the system